-During the Second World War, Newfoundland’s Bell Island, a strategically vital iron-ore processing and shipping centre in Conception Bay, was targeted by German U-boats seeking to disrupt the supply of iron ore to Canada’s steel mills.
-In September and November 1942, ships in Bell Island’s harbour and Scotia Pier itself were attacked by German U-boats, with the sinking of four merchant ships, the loss of 70 men, and the destruction of the pier.
-The soldiers and civilians of Bell Island cared for the survivors and buried the dead from the U-boat attacks.
-The funerals were the largest in the history of Bell Island, and the deadly attacks spurred the Canadian and Newfoundland governments to construct anti-submarine nets at Conception Bay in December 1942.
+During the Second World War, Newfoundland’s Bell Island, a strategically vital iron-ore shipping centre in Conception Bay, was targeted by German U-boats seeking to disrupt the supply of iron ore to Canadian and British steel mills.
+In September and November 1942, German U-boats attacked ships in Bell Island’s anchorage, sinking four merchant ships, killing nearly 70 Allied sailors, and heavily damaging Scotia Pier.
+The soldiers and civilians of Bell Island cared for the survivors and buried the dead in what were the largest funerals in the island’s history.
+The deadly attacks spurred the Canadian and Newfoundland militaries to increase patrols and construct anti-torpedo nets at Conception Bay in December 1942.

 For much of the 20th century, Bell Island was a strategically important site for Newfoundland and Canada.
-Its iron ore mines were a major supplier for Cape Breton’s steel mills, accounting for more than one-third of Canada’s steel production and an integral part of Canada’s military-industrial war effort.
-Their strategic value and their vulnerability to attack from the sea was quickly recognized by the two governments.
-Two 4.7-inch guns and two searchlights in the nearby cliffs were installed and manned by Royal Canadian Artillery personnel until the Newfoundland Militia’s 1st Coastal Defence Battery took over in August 1940.
+Its iron ore mines were a major supplier for Cape Breton’s steel mills and during the Second World War were an integral part of Canada’s military-industrial war effort, accounting for more than one-third of Canada’s steel production.
+Their strategic value and vulnerability to attack from the sea was quickly recognized by the Newfoundland and Canadian governments.
+Two 4.7-inch guns and two searchlights in the nearby cliffs were installed and initially manned by Royal Canadian Artillery personnel until the Newfoundland Militia’s 1st Coastal Defence Battery took over in August 1940.

-When the war broke out in 1939, Nazi Germany sent its U-boats into the North Atlantic to destroy the merchant ship convoys supply line between North America and Great Britain.
-For Bell Islanders, the U-boat anti-merchant terror struck its greatest blows in 1942.
-On September 5, two ships at anchor in Bell Island and nearby Little Bell Island, SS Saganaga and SS Lord Strathcona, were sunk just before noon by German U-boat U-513.
-Despite being fired upon by other ships in the harbour and by the Newfoundland Militia’s shore battery, U-513 sailed away from Bell Island intact.
+When the Second World War broke out in 1939, Nazi Germany sent U-boats into the North Atlantic to destroy the supply line between North America and Great Britain by attacking merchant ship convoys.
+For Bell Islanders, the campaign struck its greatest blows in 1942.
+On 5 September, two ships anchored in Bell Island and nearby Little Bell Island, SS Saganaga and SS Lord Strathcona, were sunk just before noon by German U-boat U-513.
+Despite being fired upon by other ships in the anchorage and the Newfoundland Militia’s shore battery, U-513 sailed away unscathed.

-Even with an increase in naval strength around Bell Island, German U-boats attacked Bell Island again two months later.
-In the early morning of November 2, U-518 fired a torpedo at Anna T, a 3000-ton coal boat anchored off Bell Island’s Scotia Pier.
-The torpedo missed Anna T and struck the pier, causing more than $30,000 in damage (a considerable sum in 1942) and shattering windows on the island.
-U-518 then fired two torpedoes at SS Rose Castle and also sank The Free French vessel PLM 27 before escaping.
+Even with an increase in naval strength around Bell Island, German U-boats attacked again two months later.
+In the early morning of 2 November, U-518 fired a torpedo at Anna T, a 3000-ton coal boat anchored off Scotia Pier.
+The torpedo missed its target and struck the pier, causing more than $30,000 in damage (around $475,000 in 2021) and shattering windows on the island.
+U-518 then fired two torpedoes at SS Rose Castle and sank The Free French vessel PLM 27 before escaping.